British Guiana 1c magenta: Description and history

 Du Pont's estate sold the stamp on 17 June 2014 at a Sotheby's New York auction, sale number N09154, for $9,480,000, including buyer's premium.
 It took only two minutes to sell to an anonymous bidder and was the fourth time the stamp had broken the world record for a single-stamp bid; this time, the sale broke the 1996 record of $2,300,000 for the Treskilling Yellow, an 1855 Swedish stamp.
 The purchaser has since identified himself as shoe designer and businessman Stuart Weitzman, who collected stamps as a child.
 80 percent of the proceeds from the auction went to Bulgarian Valentin Yordanov, a retired Bulgarian wrestler, to whom Du Pont left the majority of his estate.

 The stamp was put up for auction again at Sotheby's in New York on 8 June 2021, where it sold for $8,307,000, falling short of the pre-sale estimate and the previous sale price.
 It was purchased by rare stamp dealership Stanley Gibbons, who placed it on display at their London shop in a specially-constructed zero-oxygen frame.
-Beginning November 8, 2021, individuals are able to purchase fractional ownership of the stamp from Stanley Gibbons.
+Beginning November 8, 2021, individuals are able to purchase fractional ownership of the stamp from on line marketplace Showpiece.
 After his company purchased the stamp, Stanley Gibbons CEO Graham Shircore said "we're delighted to be welcoming it back on to British soil where we hope it will remain."

+The fractional model has no secondary trading market, making the pieces highly illiquid.
+While plans to establish a peer-to-peer marketplace allowing collectors to buy and sell pieces from one another were initially proposed, this was never launched.
+Consequently, existing shares remain non-tradable on the open market.